AgustinJrG/Harris-County-Hospitals/README.md

 ## PURPOSE

+The purpose of this project is to help uncover patterns or trends that may not be immediately obvious within Texas' Healthcare Facilities (Hospitals).
 ## DATA SELECTION

 The data used for this project was found on the Texas Department of State Health Services website.
 From here the following Texas Hospital Data was collected, Facility and Bed Counts, Chairty Care, Surgical Operations, Admissions, Inpatient Days and Length of Stay.
 The website offered records from 2017 through 2022, but only records from 2017 through 2019 were used.
 The reason for this being is that in 2022 the world experienced Covid-19.
 An unprecedented virus that impacted the Healthcare Industry and would have an unusual impact on the numbers recorded for those years specially for Charity Care, Surgical Operations and Admissions.